Driving From New York to Florida with Dogs

 If you are in a hurry, the most direct way to do it is via I-95 in one straight shot: a brutal 18-to-20 hour ride from New York City to Miami Beach!
 We’ve done it once.
 Not fun.

 Most people break the trip up into a very manageable two days.
-That’s what we usually do.
-Two days means roughly ten hours of driving each day.
+That’s what we usually do, that’s roughly ten hours of driving each day.
 Switching drivers every few hours makes the trip easy.

 If you are renting a car, it pays to shop around.
 I have gotten car rental prices that can vary by as much as 100% from one company to the next.
 Also, be on the look-out for hidden fees.
 Once we got socked with a huge drop-off fee that we were unaware of.
 And shop around frequently.
 I kept checking sites after I made an initial reservation, and a few days later I found a two-day rental from Miami to LaGuardia for $40.
 Yes, that’s right, $40.
 (I guess they needed more cars in NYC and fewer in South Florida.)